gurumojo/text/neurodiversity/introduction.md

 continue to be encouraged to use my voice by the very people undercutting it or projecting over it.
-The privilege my appearance yields will only see me safely past exterior guard shacks; subsequent bosses thwart access the moment they've registered queer behavior or tasted real honesty backed by data.
+The privilege my appearance yields will only see me safely past exterior guard shacks; subsequent bosses thwart access the moment they've registered [queer](./glossary.md#queer) behavior or tasted real honesty backed by data.

 My rage rarely boils over.
-When it does the expression is likely to be hot, fast, pointed, and specific.
-Once expressed, like a lava flow, immediate relief of mounting pressure overcomes.
-Many times with it remorse at lost control comes to linger, and wreckage is sorted for lessons.
-I know holding anger is unhealthy; discovery of methods for healthy expression of anger in any form I find accessible has been fraught to say the least, most often simple denial or avoidance ruling all who might immediately present aide.
+When it does, the expression is likely to be hot, fast, pointed, and specific.
+Once released, like a lava flow, immediate relief of mounting pressure washes over.
+Many times with remorse at lost control it comes to linger, and wreckage is sorted for lessons.
+I know holding anger is unhealthy; discovery of methods for healthy expression of anger, in any form I find accessible, has been [fraught](./glossary.md#fraught) to say the least.
+Most often simple denial or avoidance rules all who might immediately present aide.

-In increasing ways as my pain limits mobility, and compounding lack of exercise increases my pain, cognitive load in dealing with all of it using acceptable methods becomes too much to bear alone.
+In increasing ways, as my pain limits mobility and compounding lack of exercise increases my pain, the cognitive load in dealing with all of it using acceptable methods becomes too much to bear alone.
 Solitude, the only prescription proven effective....
-Even before pain and inflammation was consistently overwhelming, de facto reclusion used as a necessary balm has defined my adulthood; it is a lifestyle much more assigned than chosen.
-As associated stress mounts and my capacity for socializing rapidly diminishes, so too has my individual agency within society.
+Even before pain and inflammation was consistently overwhelming, de facto [reclusion](./glossary.md#reclusion) used as a necessary balm has defined my adulthood; it is a lifestyle much more assigned than chosen.
+As associated stress mounts and my capacity for socializing rapidly diminishes, so too has my individual [agency](./glossary.md#agency) within society.

-Each job I have lost without actively architechting my own departure has been the result of bullying and exclusion.
+Each job I have lost without actively architecting my own departure has been the result of bullying and exclusion.
 Most of those I chose to leave were for the same reasons.
 Popular culture, having adopted petty demand for receipts backing every claim, is diseased throughout with distrust and policing.
 Simple